alicelouisejane/CGMprocessing/README.md

 </tbody>
 </table>

-\###CGM variable dictionary
+### CGM variable dictionary

-*cgmvariable\_dictionary.xlsx* included as part of this package is a dictionary used to rename variables of interest with standardization. names (as above) without much user input.
-Alternatively you can manually change your files to follow this variable standardization.
+*cgmvariable\_dictionary.xlsx* included as part of this package is a dictionary used to rename variables of interest with standardization of the names from the raw CGM files (as above) without much user input.

 -   Optional argument in *cleanCGM* allows for custom CGM dictionaries to be used if the names of the raw data CGM files are different to what is pre-specified or you are using other sensors.
+Construct you dictionary exactly as below replacing the *old\_vars* with your raw CGM files variable names of interest that matches with the *new\_vars*.
+Do not change the *new\_vars*.
+Edit your *type* of device and *expecteddaysofwear* relavent to the lifetime of one of these sensors. for eg. A Dexcom g6/7 sensor lasts 10 days, a Libre sensor lasts 14 days.

 **Table**: Example of dictionary for renaming old variables in raw CGM data files, edit as required.
 “Type” column in this dictionary is only